Renewable and Onsite Generation - FY18 Snapshot

-In Fiscal Year 2017, state government consumed roughly 1.4 billion kWh of electricity.
-Of this, 5% was generated by onsite renewable power and 15% came from on onsite generation from clean CHP.
-This generation is equivalent to the kWh needed to supply electric power to 36,011 Massachusetts homes.
+In Fiscal Year 2018, state government consumed nearly 1.4 billion kWh of electricity.
+Of this, 6% was generated by onsite renewable power and 13% came from onsite Combined Heat and Power generation.
+This generation is equivalent to the kWh needed to supply electric power to over 35,000 Massachusetts homes.
 Additional renewable energy credits accounted for less than 1 percent of kWh generation.
-The dotted red line represents the Executive Order 484 Target for Fiscal Year 2020 of 30 percent of total consumption.
+The dotted red line represents the Executive Order 484 Target for Fiscal Year 2020 of 30 percent of total consumption from onsite electricity generation.

 Annual Grid Electricity Use vs. Renewable and Onsite Generation